 We are named after Mount Fuji which is located on Honshū (the largest and most populous island in Japan).
-It is the highest mountain in Japan at 3,776.24m (12,389 ft) and is the 2nd-highest peak of an island (volcanic) in Asia, and 7th-highest peak of an island in the world.
+It is the highest mountain in Japan at 3,776.24m (12,389 ft) and is the 2nd-highest peak of an island in Asia and 7th-highest peak of an island in the world.
 It is an active stratovolcano that last erupted in 1707–1708.
 Mount Fuji lies about 100 kilometers (60 miles) south-west of Tokyo and can be seen from there on a clear day.
-Mount Fuji’s exceptionally symmetrical cone, which is snow-capped for about 5 months a year, is a well-known symbol of Japan and it is frequently depicted in art and photographs, as well as visited by sightseers and climbers.
+Mount Fuji’s exceptionally symmetrical cone is snow-capped for about 5 months a year.

 This year Woodchurch are united in working on a theme each term.
 Term 1 and 2 saw us exploring ‘Earth’.
 All work set by teachers related to Earth in varying contexts for all our learning.
-We are now moving onto ‘Fire’ in term 3, ‘Water’ in term 4 and then finally ‘Air’ in terms 5 and 6.
+We have enjoyed ‘Fire’ in term 3 and ‘Water’ in term 4.
+It is the turn of ‘Air’ in terms 5 and 6.

-In RE, we will be exploring ‘ What did Jesus do to save human beings?’.
+In RE, we will be exploring ‘ What does it mean to be Jewish in Britain today?’.
 In music the children will continue to learn the Ukele with Mr Clarke on a Wednesday morning.